PinYuanChen/pinyuan.github.io/_posts/2023-01-24-property-wrapper-userdefaults.md

 }
 ```

-Someone may not pleased to see the `wrappedValue` and the `defaultValue` set to optionals.
+Someone may not be pleased to see the `wrappedValue` and the `defaultValue` set to optionals.
 John Sundell offers an [alternative](https://www.swiftbysundell.com/articles/property-wrappers-in-swift/) to suit your needs.
-You can specify the `T` to the type conforming to the `ExpressibleByNilLiteral` protocol, which means the same the `T` is the `Optional` type, since only the Optional type conforms to this protocol.
+You can specify `T` as a type that conforms to the `ExpressibleByNilLiteral` protocol, which means that `T` is the same as an `Optional` type, since only the Optional type conforms to this protocol.

 ```swift
 extension UserDefaultsWrapper where T: ExpressibleByNilLiteral {